Kenan Doğulu: Personal life

 Kenan Doğulu began dating actress Beren Saat in February 2012.
 Doğulu and Saat became engaged on 23 February 2014 in Istanbul and were married on 29 July 2014 in a private ceremony in Los Angeles, United States.

 Education

-At the age of five, joined the piano department of the conservatory with first place.
+At the age of five, Doğulu joined the piano department of the conservatory with first place.
 He studied piano for six years, took flute lessons from his teacher Erkan Alpay and guitar lessons from Erdem Sökmen.
 Meanwhile, he continued his education in theater, soloist in a children's choir, and rhythm instruments.

 He completed his high school education at Kültür College.
 He completed the “Communication” certificate program at Hesser College, New Hampshire, USA.
 Then, he started study at the L.A.
 Musicians Institute.
 He then continued in Turkey, at Istanbul Bilgi University.